Zeroes of quaternionic modular forms and central $L$-values: Periods and -values

 Other properties of the ideal class map require much deeper understanding of arithmetic.
 Notably, Michel uses subconvexity of $L$-functions to show that the ideal class maps are equidistributed in a suitable sense (for fixed $B$ and varying $K$, as $D \to \infty$) \cite[Theorem 10]{michel}.
 One application of equidistribution of the ideal class map is to the existence of nonvanishing twisted central $L$-values \cite{michel-venkatesh}---see also \cref{rem614}.

-\begin{rem} Here is an amusing consequence of equidistribution combined with \cref{cor:fixed-pt-1cpg}.
+\begin{rem} Here is an unexpected (at least to us) consequence of equidistribution combined with \cref{cor:fixed-pt-1cpg}.
 The latter says that if $K \subset B$ has one class per genus, i.e., $\Cl(K)$ has exponent $\le 2$, then the image of the class map $\iota_*$ is contained in the fixed points of $\sigma_N$.
 However, assuming $\dim S_2^{-_N}(N) \ne 0$ (e.g., if $N > 71$ is prime \cite[Proposition 4.2]{me:dim}), then not all elements of $\Cl(\calO)$ are fixed by $\sigma_N$.
-Hence the ideal class map is not surjective.
-But equidistribution of this map means that for $D$ sufficiently large, $\Cl(K) \to \Cl(\calO_N)$ is surjective.
+Thus the ideal class map is not surjective.
+But equidistribution of this map means that for $D$ sufficiently large, $\Cl(K) \to \Cl(\calO)$ is surjective.
 Consequently, there can only be finitely many one-class-per-genus fields $K$ embedding in $B$.
-Even though the much stronger result that there are at most 66 imaginary quadratic one-class-per-genus fields is known \cite{weinberger}, this argument seems interesting, as to our knowledge it is rather different than existing proofs of finiteness results for certain class group structures.
-Of course, deep facts about $L$-functions (subconvexity) are still underlying this argument. \end{rem}
+Even though the much stronger result that there are at most 66 imaginary quadratic one-class-per-genus fields is known \cite{weinberger}, this argument is interesting, as to our knowledge it is rather different than existing proofs of finiteness results for certain class group structures.
+Of course, deep facts about $L$-functions (subconvexity) still underlie this argument. \end{rem}